BrayanGuzman710/brayan-guzman-portfolio-lab/docs/Labs/L04/index.md

 After my part was finished printing I used digital calipers to measure each of the 5 steps.
 All 5 of the dimensions were smaller than the corresponding SolidWorks dimensions.
 The 7.5 mm measurement was the most accurate.
 It only had a error of .06 mm. the 12.5 mm measurement had the largest error of .29 mm.

 <img width="5270" height="1830" alt="IMG_5287" src="https://github.com/user-attachments/assets/cea215e7-ae10-4fb3-8e55-399684f86db5" />

+## Lessons Learned

+The biggest thing I learned from my experiment was that SolidWorks and 3-D printing does not guarantee that the finished part will have the exact same dimensions.
+I learned that having small features can have a big percentage error even when the actual dimension difference is small.
+Something I would like to do is if I repeated this experiment, I would like to print multiple and see if they would match each other or if the results would vary.
+Comparing them would help determine if the dimension errors are consistent.
+Overall, I liked this assignment because it helped me understand why when designing a part they also pass it through a type of inspection to determine errors and make sure the parts meet requirements.
+This project took me about 6 hours all combined between different days.

+## Resources

+SolidWorks- used it to design my part and send STL file to prusa slicer Prusa Slicer- used it to build G-code for the 3-D printer, make adjustments to part like infill, layer height and material.
+Design Rules- used it evaluate the accuracies and finding specifications Mitutoyo Calipers- used for measuring parts and finding raw values